Life is hard. Even an easy life is hard.

 And it means feeling pretty good a lot of the time, too.

-We get the things that help us feel good, and we get rid of the things that seem to be more trouble than they’re worth.
+You get the things that help you feel good, and get rid of the things that seem to be more trouble than they’re worth.

 That, to me, is happiness.

 And in case you think that getting it is way out of your reach, let me assure you: that’s probably not the case.
 Because there is a secret to getting happiness that I’ve learned over a long period of time: happiness—true happiness—is everywhere, always, all around you.

 The secret to getting happy is, simply, to try.

 I found it all on my own.
 No one helped me, except when I asked for help, which was rare and took some time, because first I had to figure out what, exactly, I needed help with, and then I had to figure out how to ask.

 It took a long time, definitely, but then, I started at a very young age.
 You are probably much closer than I was right now.
 Probably much closer.
 Just please, don’t give up.